 COM, DOS Command File (.com)

-The COM Misc file format
+The COM Executables file format

 The COM file extension is used for programs that can be executed by running MS-DOS on a Microsoft Windows machine.
 It can be compared to EXE files even though COM files are significantly smaller and thus contain less data than the EXE file.
 While EXE files are used to execute whole programs, COM files usually execute a set of instructions only.